nodemailer/wildduck/docs/api.md

 - **user** (required) is the ID of the user
 - **issuer** is the name to be shown in the Authenticator App
+- **fresh** is a boolean.
+If true then generates a new seed even if an old one already exists
 - **ip** is the IP address the request was made from

 **Response fields**